top1944/duckuments/docs/atoms_40_exercises/46_exercise_filtering_ekf.md

 This is a 2-dimensional filter over $d$ and $\theta$, the lateral displacement in the lane and the robot heading relative to the direction of the lane.

-In this exercise, we will replace the histrogram filter with a particle filter.
+In this exercise, we will replace the histrogram filter with an Extended Kalman Filter.

 ## Instructions